Hino Briska

 The Hino Briska (Japanese: 日野・ブリスカ) was a small pickup truck built by Hino Motors, adapted from the Renault-based Hino Contessa sedan.
-It was first introduced in 1961 and remained in production until 1968, when Toyota released the Toyota Hilux.
+It was introduced in 1961 and remained in production until 1968, when Toyota released the Toyota Hilux.
 In 1967, the Hino Briska was renamed the Toyota Briska, then the Hilux was introduced, based on the Briska.
 There was also a commercial delivery van, appropriately called the Hino Commerce.

-FG series; 1961-1965
+FG series (1961–1965)

 The Briska was introduced in March 1961 at exhibitions in 32 cities across Japan.
 Called the FG10, it used a Hitachi-Stromberg carburetor on a modified version of the Contessa's engine, itself derived from that of the Renault 4CV.
 In March 1962, the Briska lineup added a longer version with a second bench seat for rear seat passengers.
 This was coded FG20P and was also available in a glazed van version ("Light Van"), called FG20V.
 The Briska was built under contract by Mitsui Seiki rather than by Hino themselves from the beginning.

 The body style with the single bench seat could carry a payload of 750 kg, while the Pickup (crew cab with an integrated bed) could accommodate 400 kg.
 In September 1962 the longer FG30 arrived (with a corresponding update to the Light Van and Pickup in 1963 as the FG30P and V), now on a slightly longer wheelbase and upgraded for a 850 kg payload.
 The Light Van and Pickup received new rear bodywork, more standardized and simplified compared to that of the earlier models.
 The Briska was the first Japanese produced truck to accommodate three passengers on a single bench seat, according to the Japanese Governments Ministry of Posts and Telecommunications.
 The light delivery van (FG20V/FG30V) was only built for two years due to lack of sales.
 In 1963, the engine was uprated from the original 35 PS to 40 PS.
 This also meant that top speed increased, from 91 to 100 km/h.

 In October 1963 the original Briska was facelifted, with a new front clip with a rather ornate front grille with a row of five diamond-shaped openings across the center.
 This model was briefly built as the FG30V Light Van and FG30P Pickup as well; for the last year of production only the Briska truck was available.
 A total of 33,916 Briska 900 were built.